totvslabs/datachallenge/README.md

 You can find the dataset for this challenge in the following url: https://github.com/totvslabs/datachallenge/raw/master/challenge.zip

 PS: Ideally, we should be able to replicate your analysis from your submitted source-code, so please explicit the versions of the tools and packages you are using.
+Please, keep the repository private in your acc and share the a zip-file with the submission.